An Approach to Deploy Interactive Robotic Simulators on the Web for HRI Experiments: Results in Social Robot Navigation: Interactive Simulation vs. Video Feedback

-Having validated SEAN-EP for gathering data through interactive simulations, we were interested in comparing human feedback about robot navigation that was obtained with the later approach versus feedback that was obtained through a more traditional video survey.
-We also wished to compare perception of workload across the two methodologies.
+We compared the interactive human feedback obtained using SEAN-EP with feedback obtained through a video survey, which is a typical approach to online HRI studies as discussed in Section \ref{sec:related_Work}.
 To this end, we recruited 62 more participants through Prolific.
-These participants provided feedback based on videos of the simulations from our validation of SEAN-EP (Sec. \ref{sec:system_eval}).
+These participants provided feedback about the robot based on videos of the simulations that happened as part of our prior study (Section \ref{sec:system_eval}).